UnderNotic/minimal-mistakes/_posts/2018-01-06-service-discovery-with-etcd.md

 * publish/subscribe
 * get/put
 * leases (Time to live)
-* uses grcp for communication
+* uses grpc for communication
 * uses RAFT (leader election)
 * usually used for handling state in distributed systems (service discovery, shared configuration)
 * used in Kubernetes[^2]